HTTP-RPC/Sierra/README.md

 ![](sierra.png)

-This guide introduces the Sierra framework and provides an overview of its key features.

-# Getting Sierra
-Sierra is distributed via Maven Central at [org.httprpc:sierra](https://central.sonatype.com/artifact/org.httprpc/sierra/versions).
-Java 21 or later is required.
-[FlatLaf](https://www.formdev.com/flatlaf/) is recommended.

-A [DTD](sierra.dtd) is provided to assist with editing.
-It is not used for validation and is not required.

-A custom DTD can be generated using the [DTD encoder](sierra-tools/dtd-encoder) tool.
-An interactive [previewer](sierra-tools/previewer) tool is also available.
-Both can be downloaded [here](https://github.com/HTTP-RPC/Sierra/releases).

-# Sierra Classes
 Sierra provides the `UILoader` class, which can be used in conjunction with the following types to declaratively establish a hierarchy of user interface elements:

 * `RowPanel` - arranges sub-components in a horizontal line, optionally aligning to baseline